 India has a massive infrastructure investment requirement to the tune off 340 lakhcrores by 2040 and infrastructure creation ofsuch a gigantic scale does require a widerange of resources expertise and skills together with funding either from public andprivate sources.
 Considering the limited scope to maneuver public spending ofsuch amassivescaleand sizethe Public-Private Partnership (PPP) assumes significance both forattracting investment in infrastructure and leverageon theasset managementskill setof theprivatesector.

 As PPP model is aimed at leveraging on the private capital for infrastructuredevelopment and making the best use of the asset management skill set of theinfrastructure companies Your Company sees itself as a strong enabler for PPP projectswhile acting as a bridge between the Public Asset and Project Authority.
 Your Companyleverage on its strong asset management skill set access to capital and rich poolofcontractors and its expertise in financial engineering to implement projects.

 Over the past few years there has been a lot of proactive measures being taken up forreviving the infrastructure sector and thankfully Roads and Highways sector has so farbeen the biggest beneficiary of Government's thrust on infrastructure.
 Economic growthpreference of road in freight traffic spurt in private participation and surge inpassenger traffic and vehicle density are key growth drivers for infrastructureinvestments.
 Greater connectivity between different cities towns and villages has led toincreased road traffic over the years.

-NHAI has started the tendering process for projects worth ~Rs 1tn.
-Out of this HAMaccounts for ~60% of the tender value with EPC accounting for the rest.
+NHAI has started the tendering process for projects worth -Rs 1 lakh crore.
+Out ofthisHAM accounts for -60% of thetendervalue with EPC accounting for the rest.
 Currently BOTprojects are not being actively tendered by NHAI.